rafaelclaycon/MedoDelirioBrasilia/README.md

 1. User sharing statistics synced with server (opt-out available).
 1. Receive push notifications about new content, features and trends.
 1. View a top 10 ranking of the audience's most shared sounds from last week, last month and all time on the Trends tab.
-1. Count the days until Lula's inauguration with 2 Lock Screen widgets.

 ## How to run the project